GlobalBoost/ord-globalboost/docs/src/faq.md

 inception, and predates even trade and money, which are also ancient technologies.

-Bitcoin provides an amazing platform for creating and collecting digital artifacts in a secure, decentralized way, that protects users and artists in the same way that it provides an amazing platform for sending and receiving value, and for all the same reasons.
+GlobalBoost provides an amazing platform for creating and collecting digital artifacts in a secure, decentralized way, that protects users and artists in the same way that it provides an amazing platform for sending and receiving value, and for all the same reasons.

-Ordinals and inscriptions increase demand for Bitcoin block space, which increase Bitcoin's security budget, which is vital for safeguarding Bitcoin's transition to a fee-dependent security model, as the block subsidy is halved into insignificance.
+Ordinals and inscriptions increase demand for GlobalBoost block space, which increase GlobalBoost's security budget, which is vital for safeguarding GlobalBoost's transition to a fee-dependent security model, as the block subsidy is halved into insignificance.

 Inscription content is stored on-chain, and thus the demand for block space for use in inscriptions is unlimited.
-This creates a buyer of last resort for *all* Bitcoin block space.
-This will help support a robust fee market, which ensures that Bitcoin remains secure.
+This creates a buyer of last resort for *all* GlobalBoost block space.
+This will help support a robust fee market, which ensures that GlobalBoost remains secure.

-Inscriptions also counter the narrative that Bitcoin cannot be extended or used for new use-cases.
+Inscriptions also counter the narrative that GlobalBoost cannot be extended or used for new use-cases.
 If you follow projects like DLCs, Fedimint, Lightning, Taro, and RGB, you know that this narrative is false, but inscriptions provide a counter argument which is easy to understand, and which targets a popular and proven use case, NFTs, which makes it highly legible.

-If inscriptions prove, as the authors hope, to be highly sought after digital artifacts with a rich history, they will serve as a powerful hook for Bitcoin
+If inscriptions prove, as the authors hope, to be highly sought after digital artifacts with a rich history, they will serve as a powerful hook for GlobalBoost
 adoption: come for the fun, rich art, stay for the decentralized digital money.

 Inscriptions are an extremely benign source of demand for block space.
-Unlike, for example, stablecoins, which potentially give large stablecoin issuers influence over the future of Bitcoin development, or DeFi, which might centralize mining by introducing opportunities for MEV, digital art and collectables on Bitcoin, are unlikely to produce individual entities with enough power to corrupt Bitcoin.
+Unlike, for example, stablecoins, which potentially give large stablecoin issuers influence over the future of GlobalBoost development, or DeFi, which might centralize mining by introducing opportunities for MEV, digital art and collectables on GlobalBoost, are unlikely to produce individual entities with enough power to corrupt GlobalBoost.
 Art is decentralized.

-Inscription users and service providers are incentivized to run Bitcoin full nodes, to publish and track inscriptions, and thus throw their economic weight behind the honest chain.
+Inscription users and service providers are incentivized to run GlobalBoost full nodes, to publish and track inscriptions, and thus throw their economic weight behind the honest chain.

-Ordinal theory and inscriptions do not meaningfully affect Bitcoin's fungibility.
-Bitcoin users can ignore both and be unaffected.
+Ordinal theory and inscriptions do not meaningfully affect GlobalBoost's fungibility.
+GlobalBoost users can ignore both and be unaffected.

 We hope that ordinal theory strengthens and enriches bitcoin, and gives it another dimension of appeal and functionality, enabling it more effectively